HQarroum/expressify/documentation/README.md

 This folder contains the project website for Expressify.
 The website features a complete [documentation](https://hqarroum.github.io/expressify/documentation.html), as well as the [FAQ](https://hqarroum.github.io/expressify/faq.html) for Expressify.
 The website also provides a [browser application](https://hqarroum.github.io/expressify/browser.html) which allows developers to query remote Expressify static instances pretty much like how they would do it using a traditional client-server communication.

+## Build

+Instructions on how to build the documentation of the `Expressify` project, and running the unit tests are available in the [wiki section](https://github.com/HQarroum/expressify/wiki).